Kirill1543/payconiq-assignment/README.md

 # Payconiq Stocks Application

-This a small RESTful Stocks application with next features
+This a small RESTful Stocks application with next features.
+All changes are kept in-memory (with H2 database).
+Application have some initial not-empty stocks, which will be same each time after application restart.

 ## Features
 Supports next REST operations: